If you just want a quick fix to the problem without understanding the theory, jump to part IV introducing the ClassLoader Leak Prevention library.

 java.security.Security.addProvider() must be unregistered with

 java.security.Security.removeProvider() at application shutdown, or it will cause leaks.
+However, there is also a problem with

 Custom MBeans registered in the